 Using the Training View

-The Training view is where you create training samples, train a classifier for one staining, and review that classifier's output.
+The Training view is where you label samples, train classifier models, import existing models, and review classifier output for one staining at a time.

 Choose the staining and slice

-Focus on one staining at a time because each staining has its own classifier.
+Focus on one staining at a time because each staining has its own classifier model selection.

 Move through slices to collect visual variety when staining pattern, intensity, or background changes.